rjallu9/salesforce-deployment-tool/README.md

 * Caching Support — Cache component lists to reduce load times and avoid fetching data from the org on every request.
 #### Component Handling:

-* Snapshots — Save selected components as snapshots for future deployments.
 * CSV Export — Export available or selected components to a CSV file.
 * Bulk Selection — Quickly select components using the TYPE.NAME format.
 #### Deployment Options: